int128/glob-changed-files-action/README.md

 - Evaluate the path pattern `:component/:cluster/**`.
   - It has the path variable `:component`.
   - It has the path variable `:cluster`.
-- Match the changed path `cluster-autoscaler/staging/configmap.yaml` against the pattern.
+- Match the changed path `cluster-autoscaler/staging/configmap.yaml`.
   - The path variable `:component` is `cluster-autoscaler`.
   - The path variable `:cluster` is `staging`.
   - The transformed path is `cluster-autoscaler/staging/kustomization.yaml`.